-We have assessed this information and identified the following issues:
+We have assessed this information and identified the following issue(s):

-A. Read-across
+A. Read-across adaptation

 As explained in the Appendix on Reasons common to several requests your read-across adaptation under Annex XI, Section 1.5 is rejected.
-In addition, as further explained under issue B. below, deficiencies were identified on the studies included in your registration dossier.
+In addition, as further explained under issue B. below, the study you provided was not conducted using the most appropriate route of exposure for the Substance.